Rain arrives too late for ailing Black Sea crops; yields fall

-Declining yields in Siberia and the Urals region prompted Moscow-based analyst group SovEcon to cut its Russian wheat crop forecast to 39 million metric tons from 39-41 million metric tons.
+Declining yields in Siberia and the Urals region prompted Moscow-based analyst group SovEcon to cut its Russian wheat crop forecast to 39 million tonnes from 39-41 million tonnes.

 “With a sharp decline in the contributions from Siberia and the Urals, estimates for the Russian wheat harvest are falling significantly - lower, perhaps, than even the most conservative market expectations,” SovEcon said in a note.

-Wheat yields in Siberia and the Urals have fallen below 1 metric ton per hectare.
-Citing ministry data, SovEcon pinpointed yields in Chelyabinsk region at 0.6 metric tons per hectare and in Omsk region at 0.8 metric tons per hectare.
+Wheat yields in Siberia and the Urals have fallen below 1 tonne per hectare.
+Citing ministry data, SovEcon pinpointed yields in Chelyabinsk region at 0.6 tonnes per hectare and in Omsk region at 0.8 tonnes per hectare.

 It said the possibility of wildfires remained very high in the Novosibirsk and Altai regions, despite forecast rain.

-Russian Agriculture Minister Nikolai Fyodorov forecast the country’s grain crop this year at the lower end of its previous range of between 75 million and 80 million metric tons, saying trends in the weather were “not very favorable.”
+Russian Agriculture Minister Nikolai Fyodorov forecast the country’s grain crop this year at the lower end of its previous range of between 75 million and 80 million tonnes, saying trends in the weather were “not very favourable.”

+The minister did not give a new forecast for the wheat crop.

-Sharply reduced crop forecasts from Russia - which harvested 94 million metric tons of grain last year, including 56.2 million metric tons of wheat - have given rise to concerns the country might once again ban exports, helping drive global prices higher.
+Sharply reduced crop forecasts from Russia - which harvested 94 million tonnes of grain last year, including 56.2 million tonnes of wheat - have given rise to concerns the country might once again ban exports, helping drive global prices higher.

 Benchmark global corn and soybean prices hit record highs this summer in a fierce rally, sweeping wheat up with them, as the worst U.S. drought in 56 years ravaged crops.